 that an application which would affect the boundary areas of different land use designations on the Land Use Schedule will only be processed under these policies if it can be considered as a "minor adjustment" permitted under the flexibility of interpretation in the interpretation section of the Official Plan without the need for an amendment.
 Any major variations will require an amendment to the Official Plan;

-the characteristics of the existing non-conforming use and the proposed extension or enlargement shall be examined with regard to noise, vibration, fumes, smoke, dust, odors, lighting, and traffic generation the environmental policies of this plan with respect to Environmental Protection, Environmentally Sensitive and Natural Hazard Area, and any other incompatible effects related to the use.
+the characteristics of the existing non-conforming use and the proposed extension or enlargement shall be examined with regard to noise, vibration, fumes, smoke, dust, odors, lighting, and traffic generation, the environmental policies of this plan with respect to Environmental Protection, Environmentally Sensitive and Natural Hazard Area, and any other incompatible effects related to the use.
 An amendment to the implementing zoning by-law may be refused if one or more of such nuisance factors will be created or increased so as to add essentially to the incompatibility of the use with the surrounding area;

 that the neighbouring conforming uses will be protected, where necessary, by the provision of buffering, and provisions for alleviating mitigating adverse effects caused by the use or its extension or enlargement, including any visual impacts such as outside storage, lighting, advertising signs, etc. Such provisions shall be applied to the proposed extension or enlargement and, wherever feasible, be also extended to the established use in order to improve its compatibility with the surrounding area;